ElektraInitiative/libelektra/doc/tutorials/install-webui.md

 page for that instance instead of the main overview page.

-If you want to host elektra-web with the client and elektrad on the same instance, after starting elektrad via `kdb run-elektrad`, you can run start the client as follows:
+If you want to host elektra-web with the client and elektrad on the same instance, you must first start elektrad via `kdb run-elektrad`.
+Afterwards, you can run the client with:

 ```sh
 INSTANCE="http://localhost:33333" kdb run-webd